Mera Peak Climbing

 • Day 16: Return back to Lukla via Zatrwa La pass: 6-7 hours

 We cross the Zatrwa-La pass at 4,600.
 As soon as we cross the pass, we are welcomed by the sight of the beautiful Lukla Valley, which is surrounded by Cho Oyu, Kongde Peak, Numbur Himal, Kusum Kanguru, and other Himalayan peaks.
-From Zatrwa La pass, we walk down to Chutang and then straight forward to the Lukla village.
+From Zatrwa La Pass, we walk down to Chutang and then straight forward to the Lukla village.
 We enjoy dinner at Lukla in the evening with our Mera Peak Climbing crew member.
 Overnight in Lukla.

 Meals: Breakfast, Lunch, and Dinner